Available Downloads

 Because I am lazy, I prefer to develop software only with the tools I already know and understand.
 Usually, roughly speaking, those end up being the minimalist tools that there's a fighting chance the majority of developers can also work with somewhat easily.
 For better or worse, that's why all of the "official" build instructions for Virtual AGC on various target platforms in the following sections are based simply on 'make' (specifically, GNU 'make'), without the fancier kind of build environments that may be easier for the user but have a steeper learning curve for the developer.
 For example, among the "fancy" build environments I'm referring to are those based on autoconf/automake or CMake, which many would prefer.
 I myself might prefer them ... as a user rather than a maintainer!

 However, not everyone is as lazy as I or philosophically inclined in quite the same way, so sometimes others step up to fill in the gaps I've left.
 This is the case with CMake-based builds of Virtual AGC.
 Michael Hirsch has stepped up to do so (thanks, Michael!), and if the "official" instructions below don't appeal to you, or if you simply like the idea of using CMake, Michael's documentation for the CMake-based build process can be found in our GitHub repository's wiki.
+Whether those instructions are up-to-date or not is a question I'd prefer not to address.

-Since Michael maintains both that wiki page and the CMake process itself, please don't attempt to get any sensible response from me (RSB) if you encounter problems them or have questions.
+Since Michael maintains both that wiki page and the CMake process itself, please don't attempt to get any sensible response from me (RSB) if you encounter problems with them or have questions.
 You'll want to use our GitHub repository's issue system to report problems, or direct inquiries via the GitHub communication system to Michael's tag (@scivision).

 Linux